WackyStudio/laravel-test-watcher/README.md

 ```
 This will run through all of your tests in your test suite much faster.

+When starting Laravel Test Watcher through the artisan command, it bootstraps the entire Laravel application and loads the environment variables defined in the `.env` file.
+This gives us some issues since PHPUnit does not override the loaded environment variables when running tests which make each test run with the environment variables already loaded,
+instead of the testing environment variables it should be using.
+To mitigate this, Laravel Test Watcher requires a `.env.testing` file where all your environment variables for your testing setup is defined.
+This is then used to override the environment variables when Laravel Test Watcher has been instantiated.
+Unfortunately, this means that you cannot use the environment variables you have defined in your `phpunit.xml` file.

 ### Testing
 ``` bash
 composer test